bittremieux/falcon/README.md

 consider for each spectrum and during nearest neighbor searching.
 Querying less neighbors will run faster but will give slightly less accurate clustering results. `n_neighbors_ann` should be equal or greater than `n_neighbors`.
-- `hash_len`: The length of the hashed vectors used for nearest neighbor searching.
-Larger vectors will minimize the number of hash collisions and more accurately approximate the true cosine distance, at the expense of longer nearest neighbor searching and memory requirements.
+- `low_dim`: The length of the low-dimensional vectors used for nearest neighbor searching.
+Larger vectors will more accurately approximate the true cosine distance, at the expense of longer nearest neighbor searching and memory requirements.

 How does it work?
 -----------------